 The book includes modern strategies to handle a range of witnesses backed by actual transcripts.
 It also comes with access to a companion website where you can view videos of the examples named in the book as well.

+"Most cross-examinations are an unwitting showcase of missed opportunities.
+Tragically, the lawyers usually don't even realize what they missed, or how much better they could have done with just a little more work and focus.
 Read, a practicing trial lawyer as well as prolific author, adds this much-needed book to his collection of excellent advocacy titles.
 He dispels many myths and lays out simple principles any lawyer can follow to improve their trial performance." — Eric W.

 6. Making Your Case: The Art of Persuading Judges